 What is the Manufacturer’s Suggested Retail Price (MSRP)?

-The manufacturer’s suggested retail price (MSRP) is the price at which the manufacturer recommends selling its product by retailers.
+The manufacturer’s suggested retail price (MSRP) is the price at which the manufacturer recommends retailers sell its product.
 The MSRP generally reflects all the manufacturing and selling costs associated with a product.
 It is also known as the list price, or the recommended retail price (RRP), or the suggested retail price (SRP).

 Purpose of the MSRP